 The Transfan is a classic race route across the Brecon Beacons.
-It is run annually as a training run by MDC each year, for club members and associated runners.
+It is run annually as a training run by MDC each year.

 |nafsnarT Start + parking|